goodybag/cater-api-server/docs/stylesheets/README.md

 Stylesheets
 ---

+> "Uneasy lies the head that wears a crown"

 Goodybag uses LESS and Grunt to build css assets.

 Currently, there are a few LESS builds that comprise of several LESS